Thursday, January 1, 2026

 Sneaking is very generous in this game.
 You can get spotted for a second or two, take cover, and it's ok.
 You can take down an enemy within feet of another one, and then take them down too.
 Stealth seems overpowered in this game.

 Using non-lethal vs lethal doesn't seem to make much difference.
 Non lethal fits my current roleplay as someone who is live and let live, only using lethal force when necessary.
 The game doesn't seem to recognize this.
 Even worse, enemy loot seems to get ruined either way.
 I know they don't want you accumulating tons of enemy equipment, but it's not realistic.
 At least you get some token salvage as loot, which is occasionally whole.
-Older games just let you see perfectly good weapons and armor lying there, that you can't interact with at all.
+It's still better than older games just let you see perfectly good weapons and armor lying there, that you can't interact with at all.

 Reading the Journal text, some of it seems very much from the point of view of Jackie.
 But a lot of it isn't.
 So many entries here, I should read more.